 Dominica and the Dominican Republic are confused for each other all the time, sometimes to comedic effect.
-So what do these nations' cuisine have in common?
+So what do these nations' cuisines have in common?

 | Lee en Español |

 The Dominican Republic sometimes gets confused with our tiny neighbor to the southeast, our almost-namesake Dominica.
 Spare also a thought for Guinea, with three countries in Africa and one in Oceania with Guinea in their name, or other almost-namesakes like Austria and Australia, Switzerland and Sweden (especially in Spanish) or Ireland and Iceland.

 If the difference between the country names wasn’t confusing enough, the English word used to describe the inhabitants – Dominican – is written in exactly the same way, although the pronunciation is different.
 This might explain why we occasionally get visitors to the blog, whose url is “Dominican Cooking” asking if our recipes were Dominican, or… Dominican!
 I was interested to learn that dominiqués/dominiquesa is the correct word in Spanish for someone from Dominica, as opposed to dominicano/dominicana for people from the DR.